3 Tips to Help Indoor Volleyball Players Transition to Beach

 In the long run, getting young players to play both indoor and beach volleyball proves beneficial in the physical and mental aspects of their game.
 A player will develop faster reactions, mental toughness, and increase their awareness of the impact of nutrition on their game.

 About the Author

-Rebecca Muff is a beach volleyball coach for Wisconsin Juniors Volleyball Club.
+Rebecca Muff is a beach volleyball coach for Sky High Volleyball Club, a JVA member club in Chicago, IL.
 She has been coaching Varsity High School and Club volleyball since 1993 in both Illinois and Wisconsin.
 Rebecca began coaching beach volleyball four years ago.